top of page

 It feels like a familiar pattern that shows up in the therapy room (and one I can also recognise in myself): feeling guilt about resting.

-Maybe it shows up like this: You’re trying to rest, but your mind is racing and going over the long to-do list which eventually gets so uncomfortable that you get up and start folding the washing or organising a drawer.
-Rest feels unproductive when there’s always so many other things that need to be done.
+Maybe it shows up like this: You’re trying to rest, but your mind is racing.
+You go over the long to-do list, which eventually gets so uncomfortable that you get up and start folding the washing or organising a drawer.
+Rest feels unproductive when there are always so many other things that need to be done.

-Or maybe it shows up the other way around: you’re feeling overwhelmed by all the things you “should” be doing, can’t to pick where to start so avoid it by spending hours scrolling on TikTok.
-And then feeling guilty about it.
-So not getting the benefit of either; not getting the things you want done but also not feeling particularly rested either because you’ve been in conflict with yourself for all of those hours with the narrative “I should really get up and do something now”
+Or maybe it shows up the other way around: you’re feeling overwhelmed by all the things you “should” be doing.
+You can’t pick where to start, so you avoid it by spending hours scrolling on TikTok.
+Then, you feel guilty about it.
+You don’t get the benefits of either: not completing the tasks you want to do, and not feeling particularly rested either because you’ve been in conflict with yourself for all of those hours, telling yourself, “I should really get up and do something now.”

 We live in a culture where slowness isn’t valued or praised.
-Maybe your workplace really places an expectation of staying late or being constantly available, even outside of working hours.
-Maybe being constantly “on” has become the norm.
+Maybe your workplace places an expectation on staying late or being constantly available, even outside of working hours.
+Being constantly “on” has become the norm.

-Or maybe it’s more subtle: your social media feed is plagued with highlight reels of people out socialising every day, parents filling every day of the holidays with trips and crafts, endless workout routines and perfectly pristine houses.
-And then the comparison comes in.
-Subtly absorbing the belief that “other people are doing it all, I should be able to too.”
+Or maybe it’s more subtle: your social media feed is filled with highlight reels of people socialising every day.
+Parents fill every day of the holidays with trips and crafts.
+You see endless workout routines and perfectly pristine houses.
+Then, the comparison comes in.
+You subtly absorb the belief that “other people are doing it all; I should be able to too.”

-Like the little shame pricks on Monday morning when a colleague asks what you got up to at the weekend and you feel uncomfortable saying, “nothing” without the caveat that you were unwell.
+You might feel those little shame pricks on Monday morning when a colleague asks what you did over the weekend.
+You feel uncomfortable saying, “nothing,” without adding that you were unwell.

 Not including rest in our days can cost us a lot.

 Constantly being on the go can lead to chronic stress or even burnout.
-It can also result in disrupted sleep (ever relate to the concept of a revenge bed time procrastination?).
+It can also result in disrupted sleep.
+Ever relate to the concept of revenge bedtime procrastination?

 We can begin to feel disconnected from ourselves.
 When we never allow space to ask what we need, we can lose touch with what brings us joy or pleasure.
-This can perpetuate the cycle of needing to do more, because when we check in with ourselves around what would feel good right now, we don’t know.
-Which can feel pretty uncomfortable, so we do more.
+This can perpetuate the cycle of needing to do more.
+When we check in with ourselves about what would feel good right now, we don’t know.
+This uncertainty can feel uncomfortable, so we do more.

-When our sense of worth and safety relies on doing, the goalpost will always be moving and may never feel “enough”
+When our sense of worth and safety relies on doing, the goalpost will always be moving.
+We may never feel “enough.”

 When we deny ourselves rest, our bodies will take it for us.

 We don’t have to completely collapse to deserve a break.
 Rest is not something to be earned.
-Which might sound like something you’ve read on social media, but it’s worth sitting with.
+This might sound like something you’ve read on social media, but it’s worth sitting with.

-Question, have you ever looked at a loved one and thought, “I love them because they’re always busy, they do so much.”
+Have you ever looked at a loved one and thought, “I love them because they’re always busy; they do so much”?
 You may admire this quality in them, but do you love them because of it?

 Example: